apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

      is missing
     2013-07-16 13:10:57,296 [util.RemoveEntriesForMissingFiles] INFO : 1 files of 3 missing

-*Q*: I have many entries in zookeeper for old instances I no longer need.
-How can I remove them?
+**I have many entries in zookeeper for old instances I no longer need.
+How can I remove them?**

-*A*: Use CleanZookeeper:
+Use CleanZookeeper:

     $ accumulo org.apache.accumulo.server.util.CleanZookeeper

-This command will not delete the instance pointed to by the local +accumulo-site.xml+ file.
+This command will not delete the instance pointed to by the local `accumulo-site.xml` file.

-*Q*: I need to decommission a node.
-How do I stop the tablet server on it?
+**I need to decommission a node.
+How do I stop the tablet server on it?**

-*A*: Use the admin command:
+Use the admin command:

     $ accumulo admin stop hostname:9997
     2013-07-16 13:15:38,403 [util.Admin] INFO : Stopping server 12.34.56.78:9997

-*Q*: I cannot login to a tablet server host, and the tablet server will not shut down.
-How can I kill the server?
+**I cannot login to a tablet server host, and the tablet server will not shut down.
+How can I kill the server?**

-*A*: Sometimes you can kill a "stuck" tablet server by deleting its lock in zookeeper:
+Sometimes you can kill a "stuck" tablet server by deleting its lock in zookeeper:

     $ accumulo org.apache.accumulo.server.util.TabletServerLocks --list
                       127.0.0.1:9997 TSERV_CLIENT=127.0.0.1:9997